Pharmaceutical residues treatment

 Bacteria may also develop resistance to antibiotics, hence it is a major contributor to the growing global issue of non-effective antibiotic treatment among humans.
 In hospitals, Iodinated Contrast Media (ICM) has proven difficult to treat by traditional means.

-A number techniques exist today which may act as a complement to secondary, biological treatment found in wastewater treatment plants.
+A number of techniques exist today which may act as a complement to secondary, biological treatment found in wastewater treatment plants.

 Powdered Activated Carbon (PAC)